-Regarding sensitivity cases, Fig. 5.76 and Fig. 5.77 illustrate that results with the SBTL95 data are almost identical to the standard version 3.3.1 results.
+Regarding sensitivity cases, Fig. 5.77 and Fig. 5.78 illustrate that results with the SBTL95 data are almost identical to the standard version 3.4.0 results.
 This underscores the successful validation of that library for ATHLET.
-However, there are significant deviations between ATHLET 3.3.1 results with the 5-equation (1M) and the 6-equation model (2M).
-As shown in Fig. 5.76, it produces spurious peaks in the break mass flow at about 50 s (with some backflow).
-Similarly, the 5-equation model does predict flow oscillation in the intact cold leg, albeit delayed by about 10 s (FR-PC-105).
-For the broken hot leg, the 1M model produces a better fit for the initial 10 s.
-In the core, however, the 5-equation model predicts a very pronounced blowoff with more effective cooling, so that peak temperatures are underestimated by ~ 200 K. In addition and somewhat puzzling, the reflooding guenches the whole core at about 30 s.
-After about 50 s, the 1M model predicts a spurious loss of cooling and heat-up in the core.
+However, there are significant deviations between ATHLET 3.4.0 results with the 5-equation (1M) and the 6-equation model (2M).
+The break mass flows shown in Fig. 5.77 are generally consistent due to the nodalisation changes compared to /HOL 22b/.
+However, the 5-equation model with the current nodalisation overpredicts the intact cold leg mass flow rate systematically (FR-PC-105), for unknown reasons.
+For the broken hot leg, the 1M model produces a quite good fit for the initial 10 s and also overall.
+In the core, however, the 5-equation model predicts a very pronounced blowoff with more effective cooling, so that peak temperatures are underestimated by ~200 K. In addition and somewhat puzzling, the reflooding quenches the whole core at about 20 s.
+Due to the changed nodalisation compared to /HOL 22a/, no second heat-up also late in the transient can be observed.
 Overall, the 5-equation model simulation does not well reproduce the behaviour in the core, so that this validation calculation cannot be deemed successful.
-Further investigations are needed if this is a issue of the model itself or related to scaling effects from the multi-channel modelling employed here.
+Further investigations are needed if this is an issue of the model itself or related to scaling effects from the multi-channel modelling employed here.

-As shown in Fig. 5.78, the mass error for the primary circuit is consistently very small considering an initial inventory of about 9280 kg, although the systematic mass loss during steady state merits some follow-up.
-At the same time, number of time steps (about 37000 for the 2M model for ATHLET 3.3.1 and 2000 to 3000 more for ATHLET 3.3.0 and ATHLET 3.2.1) and calculational times (about 6000 s on a standard PC) are still reasonable.
+As shown in Fig. 5.79, the mass error for the primary circuit is consistently very small considering an initial inventory of about 9280 kg, although the systematic mass loss during steady state merits some follow-up.
+At the same time, number of time steps (about 22000 for the 2M model for ATHLET 3.4.0 and about 26000 for ATHLET 3.3.0) and calculational times (about 3800 s on a standard PC with ATHLET 3.4.0) are still reasonable.
 Using the OMP version allows some speed-up, while results remain identical.
 Consequently, the numerics settings have been appropriate.
+Similarly, use if NuT also allows some limited speed-up and results show only minor changes compared to version 3.4.0, which are expected.
+Thus, also the NuT version has been successfully validated.

-Fig. 5.76 LP-LB-1 broken cold leg mass flow rate FR-BL-105 with ATHLET 3.3.1 results and sensitivity cases 1M model and SBTL95
+Fig. 5.77 LP-LB-1 broken cold leg mass flow rate FR-BL-105 with ATHLET 3.4.0 results and sensitivity cases 1M model and SBTL95

-Fig. 5.77 LP-LB-1 central fuel assembly wall temperature TE-5L10-031 at 31 inches with ATHLET 3.3.1 results and sensitivity cases 1M model and SBTL95
+Fig. 5.78 LP-LB-1 central fuel assembly wall temperature TE-5L10-031 at 31 inches with ATHLET 3.4.0 results and sensitivity cases 1M model and SBTL95

-Fig. 5.78 LP-LB-1 primary side mass error for ATHLET 3.3.1, sensitivity cases 1M and SBTL, ATHLET 3.3.0 and ATHLET 3.2.1
+Fig. 5.79 LP-LB-1 primary side mass error for ATHLET 3.4.0, sensitivity cases 1M and SBTL, and ATHLET 3.3.1

-Overall, the validation of ATHLET 3.3.1 with the 6-equation model against LOFT LP-LB-1 was successful, considering measurement uncertainties and peculiarities of test and reactor.
+Overall, the validation of ATHLET 3.4.0 with the 6-equation model against LOFT LP-LB-1 was successful, considering measurement uncertainties and peculiarities of the test and reactor as well as the input deck.
 Specifically: